 You might also wish to give some thought to logging in to your loved one’s email account to check activity and help your senior loved one discern between actual relationships and scammers.

-Above all, speak with the senior about the prevalence of online sweetheart scams.
+Above all, speak with the senior about the prevalence of online an sweetheart scam.
 Tune in to your loved one’s description of his or her new love interest and how the relationship is developing.
 Point out any warning signs and help your senior loved one understand the danger she or he could possibly be facing.